PaymanAI/langchain-payman-tool/README.md

 ## Overview

-The PaymanAI integration is part of the `langchain-community` (or your custom) package.
-It allows you to:
+The PaymanAI integration allows you to:

 - Send payments (`send_payment`) to crypto addresses or bank accounts.
 - Search for payees (`search_payees`).